 - The power pack does not require nor benefit from deep discharging.
 To get the most power pack life, recharge each power pack immediately after each ride.
 Leaving a power pack in a discharged state will cause damage. - Failure to follow power pack storage and charging instructions as described in this Zero Motorcycles Owner's Manual may void the warranty of your Zero motorcycle.
 These guidelines have been rigorously tested to ensure maximum power pack efficiency and service.

 Location of Important Labels

 The vehicle could contain the following information for both North American and European models:

-- A. VECI (Vehicle Emission Control Information) label - B. VIN label (European Union) certification label
+A. VIN label (European Union) - certification label

-C. VIN label (North America) - certification label shown
+B. VIN label (North America) - certification label shown